What is Computer Programming and How to Become a Computer Programmer

 Learn Software Engineering

-Curtis George, faculty lead of undergraduate IT at SNHU, was previously employed by NASA, the National Oceanic and Atmospheric Administration (NOAA) and other high-tech leaders, and has been integral to the development of the university’s computer science curriculum.
+George was previously employed by NASA, the National Oceanic and Atmospheric Administration (NOAA) and other high-tech leaders, and has been integral to the development of the university’s computer science curriculum.

 “In my jobs, I trained a lot of junior software engineers, and I would stand behind them, show them parts of code and, by giving them hands-on experience, they would eventually get better,” said George.
 “Having a basic knowledge of software programming, including working with others (on) teams, is a good starting point for any job.”

 In pursuing a computer science degree with a focus on software engineering, it’s important to learn in a collaborative environment, whether in-person or virtually, as these experiences will mirror what will be expected in the workplace.
-George noted that students learn computer programming and build software in online labs that provides independent work opportunities along with team collaboration.
+George noted that students learn computer programming and build software in online labs that provide independent work opportunities along with team collaboration.

 Explore more content like this article